azsk/DevOpsKit-docs/00b-Getting-Started/GettingStarted_PowerShellTipsAzSK.md

 -	Save your work (in script, not TXT files)
 -	Use auto-complete
 -   Use backtick for long command lines
--	Search for commands…
+-	Search for commandsï¿½
--	Look for loaded modules…
+-	Look for loaded modulesï¿½
 -	Variables..
--	Strings, “ “ v ‘ ‘
+-	Strings, ï¿½ ï¿½ v ï¿½ ï¿½
 -	List Subscriptions
 -	Switch context
 -	Find resources/resource groups